 His fundamental research is being applied to diverse areas, ranging from antenna design and the mitigation of electromagnetic interference to the analysis of bio-electromagnetic effects.
 For example, his group has been developing numerical tools for analyzing and modeling the electromagnetic interference that occurs when communicating between ground stations and satellites in space.
 The goal is to alleviate the communications blackout that occurs in certain circumstances when vehicles are traveling through the earth’s atmosphere.
 Also, in collaborative work with Professors Luis Hernandez-Garcia and Tony Grbic, he developed an improved method for non-invasive brain probing using transcranical magnetic stimulation.
 This research is expected to result in improved treatment for depression and other mental illness.

 Prof. Michielssen is an inspiring teacher.
-His courses, including the four new courses he developed at Michigan, and teaching style are rated at the top of the scale by students.
+His courses and teaching style are rated at the top of the scale by students.
 His graduate students have earned more than 10 Best Student Paper awards, and they also have earned prestigious national fellowships.
 Fourteen of his former students and postdocs occupy faculty positions of their own.

 Along with his students, Prof. Michielssen has authored more than 500 journal and conference publications.
 In addition, he has written 11 books chapters and five books, including the popular textbook, Applied Electromagnetics which he co-authored with Prof. Fawwaz Ulaby.

 Prof. Michielssen previously received the prestigious URSI Booker Fellowship and Issac Koga Gold Medal.
 He is an IEEE Fellow, a member of the National Academy Committee on Mathematical Foundations of Uncertainty Quantification, Validation, and Verification, and is Editor-in-Chief of the International Journal of Numerical Modeling: Electronic Networks, Devices and Fields.